dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Purchases/Redirect-Purchase.md

 | 8 | Bamboo receives async push notification from acquire and notify back to merchant’s notification webhook (the purchase status is updated) |` /webhook (Merchant)` |

 ## Response URLS
-As the result of the transaction, it can be iun any of the following status.
+As the result of the transaction, it can be in any of the following status.

 | Status | Description |
 |---|---|